With every product promising to be a miracle fix, it’s hard to know where to start with supplements for female hormonal imbalance.

 The herbs in this blend have multiple purposes and while many of them are commonly used during menopause, some (such as vitex, red clover and black cohosh) also have a history of being used to support the menstrual cycle and fertility.

-5. Beyond Tangy Tangerine (BTT) 2.0 Multivitamin – Best Daily Vitamin
+5. Beyond Tangy Tangerine (BTT) 2.0 Multivitamin – Daily Multivitamin

 There are 13 vitamins in total and they all affect some aspect of hormone balance: For example:

-- Vitamin E: antioxidant, helps to ease inflammation and provides relief from menopause-related symptoms like hot flashes (source).
+- Vitamin E: an antioxidant that helps to ease inflammation and provides relief from menopause-related symptoms like hot flashes (source).

 - Vitamin D: supports healthy thyroid function, regulates insulin and blood sugar levels, may improve all aspects of fertility (such as conception rate, live birth rate and miscarriage rate).